A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsubsection{Natural Language-Guided}

-Vision-Language models like CLIP \cite{radford2021CLIP} are usually trained on large-scale image-text pairs and learn to encapsulate the generic information by combining image and text modalities.
-This generic information is shown to be helpful in various downstream tasks including zero-shot and few-shot image generation.
-StyleGAN-NADA (NADA) \cite{gal2022stylegannada} is the pioneering work on utilizing CLIP for zero-shot image generation.
-NADA \cite{gal2022stylegannada} uses a text prompt $T_t$ --which describes the target domain-- as input and uses feedback to adapt a pre-trained StyleGAN2 to the target domain.
-Specifically, assuming a text prompt $T_s$ that describes the source domain (\eg, "Photo" for a StyleGAN2 pre-trained on the FFHQ), and a given $T_t$ (\eg, "Fernando Botero Painting"), CLIP's text encoder $E_T$ is used to find the update direction in the embedding space: $\Delta T = E_T(T_t) - E_T(T_s)$.
+Vision-Language models like CLIP \citep{radford2021CLIP} are usually trained on large-scale image-text pairs and learn to encapsulate the generic information by combining image and text modalities.
+This generic information is shown to be helpful in various downstream tasks, including zero-shot and few-shot image generation.

+{\bf Leveraging offset alignment in CLIP space for zero-shot image generation.} StyleGAN-NADA (NADA) \citep{gal2022stylegannada} is the first work that leverages CLIP's joint image and text embedding space for zero-shot image generation.
+It proposes to use the embedding offset of the textual description in the CLIP space to describe the difference between source and target domains.
+Specifically, assuming a text prompt $T_s$ that describes the source domain (\eg "Photo" for a StyleGAN2 pre-trained on the FFHQ), and a given $T_t$ (\eg "Fernando Botero Painting"), CLIP's text encoder $E_T$ is used to find the update direction in the embedding space: $\Delta T = E_T(T_t) - E_T(T_s)$.
 Similarly, the direction of the update/ change for the images can be computed using generated images with source and target generators: $\Delta I = E_I(G_t(z)) - E_I(G_s(z))$, where $E_I$ denotes CLIP's image encoder.
-Since the image and corresponding texts are aligned in the CLIP space, NADA \cite{gal2022stylegannada} proposes to update the generator's parameters in a way to match $\Delta I$ and $\Delta T$ leading to the directional loss $\mathcal{L}_{directional}$:
+By assuming the text offset and image offset are well-aligned in CLIP space, NADA proposes to update the generator's parameters in a way to align $\Delta I$ and $\Delta T$ leading to the directional loss guidance $\mathcal{L}_{directional} = 1 - \Delta I\cdot\Delta T/(|\Delta I||\Delta T|)$.
+IPL \citep{guo2023ipl} points out that adaptation directions in NADA for diverse image samples are computed from one pair of manually designed prompts, which will cause mode collapse.
+Therefore, they learns a specific prompt for each generated image, and produce different adaptation directions for each sample.
+Similarly, to prevent mode collapse, SVL \citep{jeon2023svdm} uses embedding statistics (mean and variance) for producing adaptation direction instead of only the mean of embeddings in NADA.
+While these works assumed a perfect alignment between text and image offset, AIR \citep{liu2025air} discovered that the offset misalignment exists in the CLIP embedding space and it increases as the source and target domains are more distant.
+To mitigate the offset misalignment issue, it proposes to sample anchor points closer to the target iteratively during adaptation.